purveshmakode24/blog/_posts/2019-05-26-when-i-made-my-blog.md

 Well, when I started getting deep into backend technologies by creating medium-like blog platform for professional people and publishers (acts as a blog host), I kept getting an idea to make my own blog using this so called backend technology known as [Django](https://www.djangoproject.com/).

-(Update: Now I have shifted to jekyll a ruby and full markdown based blog with other features.)
+(Update: Now I have shifted to Jekyll a ruby and full markdown based blog with other features.)

 While Django is a great framework for building web applications, it’s often considered as “too big” for fulfilling simple needs, such as mostly static content.
 That's where the tools like Jekyll indeed are more lightweight in their default setup and database access is no longer needed, which has a positive effect on the **application loading time**.